 Our structured programme is available to all new and recent graduates.
-Delivered from October 2021 to December 2022, the comprehensive, practical and theory-based programme provides essential CPD required for a new graduates first job in practice.
+Delivered from October to December the following year, the comprehensive, practical and theory-based programme provides essential CPD required for a new graduates first job in practice.

 It also provides the opportunity to be supported within a national network, plus the opportunity to meet up and network with other new graduates on a regular basis, it also gives you a solid foundation on which to build a long and fulfilling career in veterinary.

-The programme commences 6th October 2021 and consists of 13 modules.
+The programme commences in October and consists of 13 modules.
 Days are scheduled in 2 day blocks.
 So this gives participants the opportunity to catch up in an informal setting during the evening dinner.

 Bovine obstetrics, caesarean sections & calving, calf surgery, medicine and treatments